 Stage 3: Pre-Pupa

 Taking place within the first 7-9 months, the final instar stage is just before it becomes a pupa.
 During the last instar, the larva will create a small chamber and curve back onto itself into a position that indicates it has entered the pre-pupa stage.
-They can be found in the bark of thicker trees and in the outer sapwood of thinner trees.
+They can be found in the bark of thicker ash trees and in the outer sapwood of thinner ash tree disease treatments.
 They do not feed once they’ve reached the pre-pupa form.

 Stage 4: Pupa